codepadawan93/ecps-semester-assignment/README.md

 Create a Java Card applet using JavaCard 3.1.0+ API for the following requirements (maximum 10 out of 10):

-- [ ] Encrypt and Decrypt a file (PDF, Word or another format) with AES algorithm.
+- [x] Encrypt and Decrypt a file (PDF, Word or another format) with AES algorithm (works partially - see below)
 - [x] The Java Card application exchanges message and is selected by a host stand-alone application (C/C++/Java), or a browser plugin.
 - [x] The source code for the Java card applet and for the host application must be provided.
 - [x] Also the files with the compilation phases and the test statements in batch must be provided.